shelfwise/Mars-Express-Challenge/README.md

 *Actual and predicted current.
 The model is based only on simple on/off commands of the AOOO subsystem.*

-Using only AOOO a simple linear regression obtains RMSE=0.053.
+Using only AOOO a linear regression obtains RMSE=0.053.
 For comparison, the simplest constant value prediction computed as a mean current from previous Martian years gives RMSE ~0.13, and an xgboost model with all features achieves RMSE of ~0.09.
 With AOOO commands feeded into xgboost we have obtained a